educational-resources-and-services/bibletags-widget/README.md

   * Examine mock ups and docs to see what remain of initial design and add them to the roadmap
 * Test all implemented aspects of the API
 * Do first beta releases
+* Check if pronoun morph words are right in widget.
+Looks wrong - should be persongendernumber?
+* Make all work with multiple suffixes in UI - Eg. Ps 91:12
+* Handle multi-word lemmas in UI
+* I need lex and vocal for 69 words in the definitions table (asked Alan of a data dump if he has this)
+  - When I get this, update dodson and then rerun createUGNTDefAndPOS.js
+* I am also missing vocal for another 50-100 words.
+Have Nate do this?
+* H6307 - lemma is wrong?
 * Have API parameters checked and errors properly thrown when they are invalid (TypeScript?)
 * Get working on Biblearc
 * Check for unnecessary renders (I found one related to the Measure component)